Inner Elbow Pain and Holistic Care

 Also, as an avid meditator, I also know that breathing into the moment… whatever moment… can be helpful for us human beings.

-So, what do I mean by breathe into the inner elbow pain?
+So, what do I mean by breathing into the inner elbow pain?

 When experiencing inner elbow pain, I have found it to be helpful to pause, focus on the area itself, and breathe into the space.